Things to Look For When Buying a Used Car: A Comprehensive Guide

 Cons:

 4. Limited Negotiation: The negotiation process at a dealership can be less flexible, with less room to haggle on price compared to a private sale.
+But dealerships are better at finding the most accurate market value.

 Frequently Asked Questions